 When do we teach?

 Currently Jessica teaches on Tuesdays, Wednesdays and Thursday afternoons and evenings from about 3.00pm – 7.00pm.
 She never teaches on Fridays or the weekend, except when running workshops.

 About the Director

 Dr O’Bryan taught Singing in the Bachelor of Musical Theatre program at the Queensland Conservatorium and was First Year Head of the 2014 cohort.
-She gives lectures on Research Methods and Vocal Health, takes First Year tutorial groups in music history and education, and is employed as a Research Assistant on a number of research projects at Griffith University and QUT.
+She is employed as a Research Assistant and Project Manager on a number of research projects at Griffith University and QUT.
 She is in demand as a vocal adjudicator at Eisteddfodau around Queensland.

 Her students have reached the semi-finals of such TV shows as Australia’s Got Talent 2010, X-Factor 2012 and Young Talent Time 2012, and at. the Gympie Muster Talent Quest 2012.
 Other students have been accepted into the Queensland Conservatorium or the VCA.
 Her students have won a number of significant prizes in Eisteddfodau around Queensland.
-Her semi-professional and professional clientele have performed in countless shows around Brisbane and Australia, including Les Miserables, Georgy Girl, The Fantasticks, Light in the Piazza, Kiss Me Kate and many, many others.
+Her semi-professional and professional clientele have performed in countless shows around Brisbane and Australia, including Les Miserables, Georgy Girl, Cats, Light in the Piazza and many, many others.